DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: The DAppSCAN-Bytecode Dataset

 \subsubsection{Dependency Analysis}

-To better understand the structure of DApps, we first automatically identify the dependency relations in DApps to assist users in gaining a better understanding of them and identifying missing library contracts.
+To better understand the structure of DApps, we first automatically identify the dependency relations in DApps to help users gain a better understanding of them and identify missing library contracts.
 Specifically, we scan all Solidity files in the DApp project, excluding irrelevant configuration files.
-For each Solidity file, we identify its dependencies based on the corresponding source code and construct a dependency tree representing the relations of the DApp.
-Furthermore, each leaf node in the dependency tree represents a contract to be compiled and deployed by DApp developers.
+For each Solidity file, we identify its dependencies based on the corresponding source code and construct a directed acyclic graph representing the relations of the DApp (dependency graph).
+Furthermore, each node with no out-degree in the dependency graph represents a \textit{main contract} to be compiled and deployed by DApp developers.
 Although we are capable of analyzing all contracts in the DApp, the following procedures are based on the leaf nodes since other contracts are redundant and overlap with them.